-None of tracks present qualify as fillers, though.
+None of the tracks present qualify as fillers, though.
 And this is a difficult feat with no song shorter than five minutes in length.
-There are weaker tracks like A Thorn of Wisdom, but otherwise things look pretty good.
+There are weaker tracks like A Thorn of Wisdom, but otherwise, things look pretty good.

 My Dying Bride really pulled out all the stops on Feel The Misery.
 And out came a very varied and solid album – no more, no less.
 Going across different Doom styles, it will be a delight to Doomsters, but also any metal enthusiast alike.